Peter Berman, MSc, PhD

-The DrPH gives students an advanced education in the scholarship of knowledge translation, the development of a broad understanding of all aspects of public health through integration of multiple disciplines, and the ability to rigorously apply scientific findings to address complex problems of public health policy and practice.
-The curriculum is designed to provide mastery of high-level competencies in leadership, management, innovation, and communications.
-This professional program seeks candidates who aspire to lead health-focused nongovernmental organizations, hospitals, health commissions, or ministries of health.
+The DrPH program gives students an advanced education in the scholarship and practice of knowledge translation and in leading change.
+It emphasizes a broad understanding of public health through integration of multiple disciplines and the ability to rigorously apply scientific findings to address complex problems of public health policy and practice.
+The curriculum is designed to provide mastery of high-level, change-related competencies in leadership, management, innovation, and communications.
+It also stresses advanced learning in foundational knowledge areas such as health systems, policy analysis, health social sciences, public health analytical methods, and health-sector economics.
+This professional program seeks candidates who aspire to lead health-focused nongovernmental organizations, health delivery systems, health commissions, or ministries of health.
 Many likely candidates are professionals considering the next move after demonstrating leadership at a nonprofit, government agency, or private company; others are medical doctors who are ready to advance into organizational leadership.

 Prerequisites for Entrance

-HSPH strives to recruit high-achieving students who are ready to attain the next level of leadership and recognizes that these individuals will come from a wide range of backgrounds.
-Applicants must have a bachelor’s degree or non-U.S. equivalent.
-A prior public health master’s degree is encouraged but not required.
+HSPH strives to recruit high-achieving students who are ready to attain the next level of leadership and recognizes that such individuals come from a wide range of backgrounds.
+Applicants must have a bachelor’s degree or non-U.S. equivalent and at least two years of full-time public health and/or service experience.
+A prior public health or health-related professional degree or other relevant master’s degree is encouraged but not required.

 DrPH students undertake intensive, immersive coursework and integrated field experiences over 24 months in residence at HSPH.
-An essential component of the DrPH is the interaction with faculty and the cohort of the 15–20 students in the program while in residence.
-Full-time enrollment is expected during the first 24 months of the program, followed by a serious commitment of time for a rigorous extended field experience in a health organization during the third year.
-Each student also develops a personal portfolio and produces a written culminating project.
+An essential component of the DrPH is the interaction with faculty and the 25-student cohort during this time.
+Full-time enrollment is expected during the first 24 months of the program, followed by a third year of a rigorous extended field experience called the DrPH DELTA (Doctoral Engagement in Leadership and Translation for Action).
+Coursework specifically designed for the DrPH program covers areas such as integrative analytical skills as well as competencies for leading and enabling change.
 The degree is designed to be completed in three to no more than four years.